wang5717/import_code/docs/en/tasks/detect.md

         ```

-Export a YOLOv8n model to TensorRT INT8 format or Mix precision format.
+Export a YOLOv8n model to TensorRT INT8 format.
 See Arguments section below for a full list of export arguments.

-1. prepare the calibration dataset, your own training dataset is the best or [coco 2017](http://images.cocodataset.org/zips/val2017.zip) and unzip. the number of calibration dataset should be larger than 3000.
+1. prepare the calibration dataset, your own training dataset is the best or [coco 2017](http://images.cocodataset.org/zips/val2017.zip) and unzip. the number of calibration dataset should be larger than 600.

-2. INT8: half=False, int8=True
+2. INT8: int8=True

-3. Mix Precision: half=True, int8=True

 !!!
 Example